MariaanaT/MariaanaT.github.io/index.md

 ### Spreading of COVID-19

 Study on the spreading of COVID-19 based on data from European Centre for Disease Prevention and Control.
 The dataset is updated daily.
-The results can be found from [this notebook](https://nbviewer.ipython.org/github/MariaanaT/COVID-19-Dashboard/blob/266d2f4e11c23ece1e8db06f2f7a1da84822285c/COVID-19%20study%20ECDC.ipynb).
+The results can be found from [this notebook](https://nbviewer.jupyter.org/github/MariaanaT/COVID-19-Dashboard/blob/67625b80776418a5d3b61bd2729a3b498e83dbbb/COVID-19%20study%20ECDC.ipynb).
 The source code can be found from [here](https://github.com/MariaanaT/COVID-19-Dashboard/blob/master/COVID-19%20study%20ECDC.ipynb).
-There is [another notebook](https://nbviewer.ipython.org/github/MariaanaT/COVID-19-Dashboard/blob/629b96df4f9d4d91f1e5e331bba68619505ff9fc/COVID-19%20study%20ECDC-Animations.ipynb) visualizing the spread of the COVID-19 globally e.g. with animations.
+There is [another notebook](http://nbviewer.ipython.org/github/MariaanaT/COVID-19-Dashboard/blob/67625b80776418a5d3b61bd2729a3b498e83dbbb/COVID-19%20study%20ECDC-Animations.ipynb) visualizing the spread of the COVID-19 globally e.g. with animations.
 The source code for this notebook is [here](https://github.com/MariaanaT/COVID-19-Dashboard/blob/master/COVID-19%20study%20ECDC-Animations.ipynb).
+The plots have been updated 11th Oct 2020.

 ### The Effects of Nuclear Weapons Calculator